Constitution of Wisconsin: Education

 Article X of the Wisconsin Constitution describes the establishment of school districts and a state university, as well as rules, standards, and funding mechanisms for state education.
 It also establishes the office of superintendent of public instruction, and specifically forbids "sectarian" instruction in public schools.

 Amending the Constitution

 The process for making changes to the Wisconsin Constitution is stated in Article XII.

 Wisconsin does not have petition-based referendums or initiatives; an amendment (including a full replacement of the state's constitution) can be made either via constitutional convention or introduced by either house of the state legislature.

-In order to call a constitutional convention, a majority of the state legislators must vote in favor of holding a new convention, and then the people of Wisconsin must approve the vote to call a convention at the next general election.
+To call a constitutional convention, a majority of the state legislators must vote in favor of holding a new convention, and then the people of Wisconsin must approve the vote to call a convention at the next general election.

 If an amendment is introduced via the legislature, its passing requires a lengthy three-vote process: